thundercandle/gematrix3.0/README.md

 ```
 #### Word

-A word is assosciated with a language.
+A word is associated with a language.
 It also adds up to a particular number.
 It can also be part of a particular dictionary, which allows words to be associated together in various ways.

 A word is also composed of letters of a language, and each letter can be expanded out to be a full set of correspondences, as well as addition, the displaying of related symbols, etc.